top of page

 A friend of mine decided it was time for him to undertake the Christian equivalent of the Haj.
 One summer, he committed to reading the Bible from cover to cover.
 When he was done, I asked him, somewhat foolishly, which book was his ‘favorite’.
 To my surprise, he said, “Ecclesiastes, of course.”

 Plus, Ecclesiastes is crammed full of jaw-dropping insights into the human predicament.
 So, what’s not to love?
-These realizations look as though they might have originated in virtually any corner of the world at virtually any time in its cultural history.
+These realizations might have originated in virtually any corner of the world at virtually any time in its cultural history.
 Some of the ideas sound like they come from the Vedas or even the Tao Te Ching.
-Some look like they were lifted off of a 20th century hand-out from a survey course on Existentialism.
+Some look like they were lifted off of a 20th century hand-out for a survey course on Existentialism.

 Still, the book sometimes reads as though it was an amalgamation of two texts culled from two very different traditions.
 On the one hand, Ecclesiastes offers a searing indictment of the human condition - vintage existentialism, full of angst and anxiety.
 In the spirit of Schopenhauer, Nietzsche, and Camus, the emphasis is on the futility and absurdity of life.
 The mood is dark, the language strident!